armchairtheorist/mongoid_appender/README.md

 # MongoidAppender

-MongoidAppender is a simple implementation of a standard `Logging::Appender` using [Mongoid](http://www.mongoid.org), useful for writing log messages into MongoDB.
+MongoidAppender is a simple implementation of a standard `Logging::Appender` for Tim Pease's [Logging](http://github.com/TwP/logging) framework using [Mongoid](http://www.mongoid.org), useful for writing log messages into MongoDB.
 MongoidAppender has been tested with both Mongoid 3.x and 4.0.

 ## Installation